Origin of the Moon: A Tale of Two Planets

 Moon above Earth.

 The moon appears as an inoffensive milky-white disc, ever changing shape and place.
 Terrestrial life is rocking to the rhythm of the moon.
 At full moon, life is restless and more active.
-During new moon, the night is shrouded in darkness, but the stars shine all the brighter
+During new moon, the night is shrouded in darkness, but the stars shine all the brighter.
+Since early humanity, the moon has exerted an irresistible attraction on humanity.
+Before the use of instruments, humans kept track of time by the phases of the moon.
+We've attributed lunar phenomena, such as a blood moon or supermoon, to the whims of the gods and of fate, or to upcoming disasters.

+The Greeks associated their oldest gods, the Titans, with the celestial bodies.
 One of the Titans, Theia, was the goddess of the heavens.
 She gave birth to Selene, goddess of the Moon.

-Twice a day, the world's oceans are drawn to the moon, causing the tides.
+Twice a day, the world's oceans are drawn to the moon, causing the marine tides.
 Less evident are the tidal effects of the earth and the moon themselves, which deform under the mutual forces of gravity.
-In the long run this will reduce the rotation speed of the earth.
-The moon, which is only one of many moons in our solar system, is yet so important for life.
+In the long run this solid-Earth tide will reduce the rotation speed of the earth.

-The moon keeps the movements of the earth in check.
+The moon, which is only one of many moons in our solar system, is yet so important for life because it keeps the movements of the earth in check.
 The earth not only rotates around its axis like a spinning top, but the axis itself also wobbles, as reflected in more or less regular climate fluctuations over millennia.
 Without the moon, the earth would dangerously wobble out of control, throwing the climate from one extreme into another, pushing any surviving life to its limits.

-Before the moon, the solar system originated from a rapidly rotating protoplanetary disk of cosmic matter, with the young sun in the middle.
+Before the moon, the solar system formed from a rapidly rotating protoplanetary disk of cosmic matter, with the young sun in the middle.
 Obeying the laws of gravity, smaller objects, boulders and planetesimals were attracted towards the larger ones, in a process called planetary accretion.
 Eventually a dozen larger, growing protoplanets remained.

 The protoplanets ploughed through the solar system like gigantic vacuum cleaners, consuming any remaining debris, meteors and miniplanets that crossed their path.
-The formation of the planets happened quickly, geologically speaking, in less than a million years.
+The formation of the planets proceeded quickly, geologically speaking, in less than a million years.
 At this early stage, the young, incandescent, moonless earth was incessantly bombarded by meteors.
 The earth's surface was a raging wasteland, covered with magma seas and towering lava fountains at the locations where the meteors hit.
 But these meteor rains and initial collisions did not produce a moon.

-The moon is gigantic compared to the earth.
-Some even refer to the earth-moon system as a double planet.
+The moon is gigantic compared to the Earth, its diameter more than a quarter than that of Earth.
+Some have even referred to the earth-moon system as a double planet.
 The moons of other planets of the solar system are very small compared to their host planet.
-Mars is orbited by tiny Phobos and Deimos, whereas Ganymede and Callisto are enormous moons, but they pale into insignificance next to Jupiter.
+Mars is orbited by tiny Phobos and Deimos, whereas Ganymede and Callisto are enormous moons, but they are small next to Jupiter.
+Researchers suffered massive headaches explaining this Case of the Massive Moon.
+Unlike the other moons, which are 'hijacked' asteroids, the origin of our giant moon required a more complex explanation.

 Before 1969, there were three working hypotheses.
-George H. Darwin, son of another famous Darwin, speculated that a chunk of matter spun off the earth, which then rotated much faster around its axis.
+George H. Darwin, son of a famous Darwin, speculated that a chunk of matter spun off the Earth, which initially rotated much faster around its axis.
 In his fission theory, the ejected material would form the moon.
 The second theory is that of capture, in which the orbits of the earth and an asteroid crossed and the asteroid was eventually captured in the gravity field of the earth.
 In the co-accretion theory, the moon formed at the same distance from the sun as earth, and materialized from remaining debris from the initial solar nebula.

-First moon samples
+Apollo moon samples

 The 1969 moon landings of Apollo 11 and subsequent missions sent a tsunami through the scientific community.
 For the first time, pieces of the moon could be touched, scientists could see what the moon was made of.
 They discovered that the minerals making up the moon, and their relative abundances, were very similar to those of the Earth.
 But there are also important differences.

 The moon contains more titanium, and a different amount of chromium.
-Furthermore, the moon has much less iron, and its core is significantly smaller.
+On the other hand, the moon has much less iron, and its core is significantly smaller.
 The moon lacks the volatile elements (gases) that are so abundant on earth and that make life possible, including nitrogen, carbon and sulphur.
 The isotope ratio of the element oxygen (isotopes are atoms of the same element, with a varying number of neutrons) is identical.
 The moon and earth cannot be distinguished from each other, based on isotopes.
 The moon thus looks very much like the earth, but why are there so many differences?

 Buzz Aldrin on the Moon in 1969 / NASA